dilruk25/movie-ticket-booking-system/backend-springboot/README.md

-# Ticket Corner - Backend
+# TICKET Corner - Backend

 Welcome to **Ticket Corner**, a movie ticket booking system that allows customers to book tickets for movies, vendors to manage the available tickets, and administrators to manage users and roles.